CHC42315 Certificate IV in Chaplaincy and Pastoral Care

 Recognition of prior learning (RPL) is a process where students may be granted credit towards a qualification in recognition of their prior skills and knowledge gained through work experience, life experience and/or formal training.
 The process requires students to gather evidence of their skills.
 Fees apply.
 Ask Hope College for an RPL Application Form.

-To be eligible to enrol an applicant must be:
+To be eligible to enroll an applicant must be:

 18 years or over

-A person who is actively involved in a Christian Church
+A person who involved in a Christian Church

 Able to read and write English to a sufficient standard to work with the supplied course materials.